 The chief operating officer of a company is a senior executive level position typically second in command to the chief executive officer.
 A COO is responsible for managing the day-to-day operations of your business and works to execute the company’s overall business plan.
-In most cases, the COO handles the internal affairs of the business so the CEO can focus on external communications.
+In most cases, the COO responsibilities include handling the internal affairs of the business so the CEO can focus on external communications.

 The role of COO is meant to complement the skillset and responsibilities of the CEO.
 The person who fills this role should be highly experienced, with at least 15 years of experience within the field.
 This time spent climbing the corporate ladder has taught them everything they need to know about managing the administrative and operational functions of your business.

 Since the COO works so closely with the CEO, determining which candidate fills the role is vitally important to your company.
 You need someone who can not only excel as the company’s chief operating officer but who you can easily work with on a day-to-day basis.

 To help you make the right choice, we’ve compiled 15 important questions you should ask when interviewing a COO.
 We have broken these up into general COO interview questions, COO culture-fit interview questions, and COO experience-related interview questions.

 A good COO candidate will have taken the time to research your company and fully understand what you do.
 If you receive a vague or general answer to this question, that’s a sign the candidate isn’t fully prepared for the interview.